trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-3.md

   date: 3 November 2023
 ---

-Because NFTs can have only one quantity, they are not the right token type to represent wine bottles, which have a type and a quantity of bottles of that type.
+Because only one of each NFT can exist, they are not the right token type to represent wine bottles, which have a type and a quantity of bottles of that type.
 So in this part, you change the application to use a single-asset template, which lets you create a single token ID with a quantity that you define.

 Of course, a wine store has many different bottles of wine with different quantities, so in the next part you use a multi-asset template to represent bottles in that situation.